WorldviewAcademy/StaffRetreat2026/SETUP.md

 - Users can update their information by returning to the site - their email is saved in browser localStorage and their data will be pre-filled.
 - The system automatically updates existing entries when someone submits with the same email address.
 - Three status options are available: "Not Going", "Interested", and "Committed".

+**Security Features:**
+- ✅ Email addresses are NOT exposed in the public API (only visible to you in the Google Sheet)
+- ✅ Rate limiting: One submission per email every 30 seconds
+- ✅ Input validation: Email format, year format, state codes, name/city length
+- ✅ Input sanitization: All data is trimmed and length-limited
+- ✅ Error messages don't expose internal details
+- ✅ XSS protection: HTML escaping on frontend display

 ## GitHub Pages Setup